wizardyesterday/AdaptiveNoiseCanceller/README.txt

 that, depending upon the nature of the noise, experimentation needs to be performed to achieve an optimum delay for the reference signal.

+3. systemTest: This program performs the function of the previous two programs, except that all data is generated internally by the program, and output files are written.

+4. test.sci: This program lets me plot the output of the systemTest program.

 To build the test programs, type 'sh buildSystem.sh'.
-The two test programs will be in the top level directory of the repository.
+The four test programs will be in the test directory of the repository.
+Note that the program, test.sci, is not built by the build script.
+That code was created by me using an editor.